temporalio/documentation/docs-src/php/how-to-spawn-a-child-workflow-execution-in-php.md

 Let's take a look at each component of this call.

 Before calling `$child->workflowMethod()`, you must configure `ChildWorkflowOptions` for the invocation.
-These options customize various execution timeouts, and are passed into the workflow stub defined by the `Workflow::newChildWorkflowStub`.
+These options customize various execution timeouts, and are passed into the Workflow stub defined by the `Workflow::newChildWorkflowStub`.
 Once stub created you can invoke its Workflow method based on attribute `WorkflowMethod`.

 The method call returns immediately and returns a `Promise`.